RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/AT-Command-Manual/README.md

 ```
 :::tip 📝 NOTE:

-RX2 Frequency via `AT+RX2FQ` command have preset value depending on the regional band you selected via `AT+BAND` command.
+RX2 Frequency via the `AT+RX2FQ` command has a preset value depending on the regional band you selected via the `AT+BAND` command.
 :::

 ### AT+TXP